yroeht/bootloader/README.md

-# bootloader
+# Kernel and bootloader

-Toy bootloader and kernel in x86 assembly
+Toy kernel and bootloader in x86 assembly

 ## Steps